-The DFCF is run by three soap opera fans, INGO A. KÜPPERS, THOMAS J. PUCHER and SASCHA KURZ.
+The DFCF is run by two soap opera fans, THOMAS J. PUCHER and SASCHA KURZ.
 The board of directors is in charge of planning all the club's projects.

 After the founders and former directors of the club had resigned in 1992, the set-up of the organization was completely changed.
 It was necessary to invest a large amount of money to start over; as the former directors had not acquired many collectibles about the show, the new team had to make great efforts to purchase tons of memorabilia, including black & white stills, color photographs, slides, video tapes, press kits and newspaper clippings from all over the world.
 The new directors eventually managed to extend the club's photo archives to more than two thousand pictures.

 THOMAS J. PUCHER has also been a true fan of the series since the mid-1980's.
 He joined the fan club in 1990 and immediately began working as a freelancer in the field of research.
 In 1992, he became one of the club's directors.
 As a member of the board, he oversees correspondence with national and international business partners.
 He is the executive editor and webmaster of the fan club's homepage.
 He is also the author of the DFCF episode synopses.
 Due to his cooperation with American collectors, press representatives and even some members of the "Falcon Crest" cast and crew, he was the first one to publish spectacular background information about the show that hardly anyone had heard of before.
 He is currently working on a complete show analysis with the main focus on script inconsistencies and mistakes in the production process.
 Between 1996 and 1998, he co-developed a fictional sequel to the "Falcon Crest" series and wrote the teleplays for season 10; he also co-developed additional fan fiction.